jbli-4871/linien-0.3.2-jeff-revision/README.md

 ### 1. Setting up a virtual environment

-Because the original linien v0.3.2 package depends on several packages that have since been updated/deprecated, the safest way to install linien-relock on a new computer is to create a virtual environment (venv).
+Because the original linien v0.3.2 package depends on several packages that have since been updated/deprecated, the safest way to install this version of linien on a new computer is to create a virtual environment (venv).
 This prevents version compatibility errors between linien's required packages and any packages you might already have installed on your computer.

 Before creating the venv, check if you have Python 3.12 installed.
 Linien will not run on newer version of Python.
 Open a command window and type
 ```bash